Seren-Hughes/modmixx/README.md

 ![rekognition moderation](docs/images/test-screenshots/gifs/cheese-plant-pending-moderation.gif)

-These settings are not for a production launch and will be less extreme in a live environment.
+_**These settings are not for a production launch and will be less extreme in a live environment**._

 **Text Content Analysis:**
 - **Google Perspective API** - Real-time toxicity detection